chimin14/JobDrop/README.md

 ---

+## 🧑‍💼 Team Leadership

+**Amina Jusić** serves as our official group representative and visionary leader, guiding the development and execution of JobDrop with clarity and purpose.

+---

 ## 🔚 Conclusion

 **JobDrop** represents a meaningful step forward for the gig economy in Bosnia and Herzegovina.
 With its emphasis on speed, trust, and accessibility, it offers a practical solution to both job seekers and providers in an evolving market.
 More than a product, JobDrop is a platform for empowerment and economic mobility.